OpenWorkflow/OpenWorkflow/README.md

 ### <a name="workflow"></a>Workflow
 A workflow is a directed acyclic graph (DAG), where each node is a task and each edge is a dependency between those tasks.
 It is often just called job, DAG, package or many other names.
 In OpenWorkflow it is called workflow.
-One execution of a workflow for a given schedule is called a `workflow instance`.
+One execution of a workflow for a given schedule is called a `workflow instance`. > The unique name of a workflow is called `workflow id`.
-The unique name of a workflow is called `workflow id`.
+If a scheduler supports versioning, as in tracking changes over time for the same workflow, the definition of a workflow for a specific version is called `workflow version`.

 ### <a name="task"></a>Task
 A task is the basic unit of execution within a workflow and a node inside the directed acyclic graph.